Apply for a SIMS Visiting Research Fellowship

 This fellowship is subject to U.S. income tax.
 Fellows who are U.S. citizens and resident aliens will need to complete a W9 form.

 If you are a non-resident alien in the U.S., tax in an amount of up to 30% may be withheld from your award.
-However, if your country has a tax treaty with the United States, you may be eligible for certain tax benefits; for more information, see the IRS website.
+However, if your country has a tax treaty with the United States, you may be eligible for certain tax benefits.
+Learn more about income tax treaties by country on the IRS's website.
 You may also be able to recover the taxes by filing a U.S. tax return.
-See IRS tax return form and instructions.
+View the form and instructions for filing a tax return as a U.S. non-resident.
 Fellows should consult with a tax professional in their country for further guidance.

 Fellows who will be non-resident aliens for the duration of their stay in Philadelphia will be required to obtain a J-1 Visa.
 Fellows needing a J-1 visa should take into account the 3-month application process when planning dates.
 Fellows who do not already have a Social Security number will be required to obtain one from the local Social Security office during the period of residence.
-For information on how to apply, see Social Security Numbers for Noncitizens.
+Find out how to apply for a Social Security number.

 Application Process

-Applications should be sent by email to lransom@upenn.edu, preferably as a single pdf, or by post to:
+Applications should be sent by email to lransom@upenn.edu, as a pdf or by post to:

 Lynn Ransom